QuentinFelixAdam/One-dimensional-heat-transfer-with-Foam-Glass-Aggregates-insulation/README.md

 This code is linked to a manuscript which will be published.
 Once published, I will share the citation information if you decide to utilize the code.

-Fortran90 compiler : gfortran (GNU Fortran GCC version 12.2.0)
+Fortran90 compiler : gfortran (GNU Fortran GCC version 12.2.0) obtained on http://www.equation.com/servlet/equation.cmd?fa=fortran
 Python version 3.11.0